 Garnish with an orange twist.

-*Kumquat marmalade: Add 2 cups granulated sugar and 3 cups water into a saucepan and bring to a low boil.
-Add 1 cup kumquats, cut into quarters.
+*Kumquat marmalade: Add 1/2 cup granulated sugar and 1/2 cup water into a small saucepan and bring to a low boil.
+Add 2 cups kumquats, cut into quarters.
 Press down using a potato masher to release more flavor from the fruit.
-Bring back to a low boil and add 2 star anise pods, 6 black peppercorns, a small pinch of saffron, 1 1/2 teaspoons grated ginger, 1 cinnamon stick, and 3 cardamom pods.
-Remove from heat and allow to cool.
+Bring back to a low boil and add 1 star anise pod, 4 black peppercorns, a small pinch of saffron, 1 teaspoons grated ginger, 1 cinnamon stick, and 2 cardamom pods, and simmer for 15 to 20 minutes, until the liquid has reduced (it will thicken more as it cools).
+Remove from heat and allow to cool before using.
 Will keep, tightly sealed and refrigerated, for up to 1 month.